bakgaard/Stories/AdrexTheEngineer/Prologue.md

 The tone of the question was clear, demanding, but most of all worried.

-"Right here" he came the reply from the small shop.
+"Right here" came the reply from the small shop.
-He grabbed his tool bag, swung it over his shoulder, puts the leather pouch down into it, and rushes out to the entrance.
+He grabbed his tool bag, dropped the leather pouch down into it, swung it over his shoulder, and rushes out to the entrance.

 There, in a blue and black robe, stood his green scaled, elder brother with the arcane magic still fading around him, and his staff clutched in both hands, looking more tired than he usually did, panting, and with fear in his eyes.